Types of Aid

 To learn more about federal student loans, go the Federal Student Aid web site.

-Federal Student Loans are processed in a similar manner to the Federal Pell Grants within the Los Angeles Community College District (LACCD).
-As such, the academic year for federal student aid programs (including student loans) starts with the fall semester and ends with the following summer semester.
+The academic year for federal student loan program starts with the fall semester and ends with the following summer semester.
 This means that if you borrowed the maximum annual loan limit for the academic year (fall and spring), you will have no remaining loan eligibility for the summer semester at Los Angeles Pierce College and within the LACCD.
 Please keep this in mind if you plan to continue to enroll in the LACCD as your future borrowing during fall and spring semesters will impact your ability to borrow during summer semesters.

 Federal Direct Loans (Subsidized)